why shop manta sleep

 But bear in mind that this position isn’t suitable for everyone.
 It’s wise to consult a doctor, especially if you have existing health conditions.

-On top of this, it’s important to know the right way of sleeping in this position to avoid pain or discomfort.
+On top of this, it’s essential to know the right way to sleep in this position to avoid pain or discomfort.

 What’s the most natural way to sleep in the zero gravity position?